jhauberg/termlike/README.md

 [![code style: compliant](https://img.shields.io/badge/code%20style-compliant-000000.svg)](https://github.com/jhauberg/comply)

-A low-profile library for building high-performance and cross-platform games in the aesthetic of traditional text-based applications, but with the benefits of modern graphics.
+A low-profile library for building high-performance and cross-platform games in the aesthetic of traditional text-based applications, but with the benefits of modern graphics technology.

 The name *Termlike* is in reference to the [*Roguelike*](https://en.wikipedia.org/wiki/Roguelike) genre of games, which historically has roots in text-based terminals.